When this all started, many of us expected things to go back to normal almost as quickly as they became abnormal.

 We might have passed the peak here in the UK, but the risk of you, your staff, or one of your customers becoming ill is still a genuine concern.
 For this reason, social distancing must be practised, even in the workplace.

 This will mean big changes for those of us who work in office environments, hospitality, and non-essential retail, but some possible social distancing measures to consider are:

 Space out desks/workstations.
-You'll need to increase space between desks so that staff are at least two metres apart while working.
+You'll need to increase space between desks so that staff are at least one metre apart while working (with added protective measures), and two metres apart if at all possible.
 If you're short on space, this can be achieved by having staff work alternating shift patterns, or asking others to work from home.